ycexiao/scikit-package/doc/source/scikit-package-guide.rst

 1. Pre-commit workflow
 ----------------------

 ..
-Important:: Are you starting a new proejct?
+Important:: Are you starting a new project?
 Skip this section and go to :ref:`2. scikit-package main workflow <scikit-package-workflow-main>`!

 #.
 Fork the repository and clone your forked your repository to your local.
 If you are not familiar with GitHub workflows, please refer our brief guide provided :ref:`here <github-workflow-overview>`.